 - Buying in bulk is cheaper—especially if you catch a good sale.
 Subscribe to the sales emails of every reputable online ammo dealer and purchase ammo when it is discounted.

 - Rare and hard-to-find calibers.
 These calibers and the old military stuff will be harder and harder to find.
 If you have a rare or hard-to-find caliber firearm, don’t let it become obsolete.
 Stock up on the ammo now while you still can.

-And six other reasons as stated by GunLove Blog staff:
+And six other reasons to stockpile ammo as stated by GunLove Blog staff:

 - Liberals getting into office.